Engineering

 EG 3323.
 Microprocessors I. 3 Semester Hours.

 This is the first part of a two-semester course sequence that is intended to familiarize students with the development of microcontroller-based products.
-The first goal of the course is to teach students the skills of assembly language programming in general and the HCS12 Motorola microcontroller.
-The second goal of the course is to introduce and familiarize students with different architecture and hardware design in microcontrollers using HCS12 as a model.
-The course is accompanied by laboratory assignments throughout the semester.
+The first goal of the course is to teach students the skills of assembly language programming in general and mixed programming with C. The second goal of the course is to introduce and familiarize students with different architecture and hardware designs in microcontrollers.
 (Fall) Prerequisites: EG1113 and EG1213.

 EG 3324.
 Microprocessors II.
 3 Semester Hours.

 The second part of a two-semester course sequence is intended to familiarize students with the development of microcontroller-based products.
 Concepts covered in this course include interfacing, timing diagrams and synchronization for handshake purposes.
-The course utilizes all the onboard functionalities of the Mc9S12DP256 microcontroller such as the A/D converter; synchronous and asynchronous serial interfaces; a timer module with input capture, output compare, and pulse accumulator capabilities; PWM; controller area network (CAN); and a variety of input and output ports.
-The course includes six or seven practical data acquisition and control projects based on the HCS12 microcontroller.
+The course utilizes all the onboard functionalities microcontroller such as the A/D converter; synchronous and asynchronous serial interfaces; a timer module with input capture, output compare, and pulse accumulator capabilities; PWM; controller area network (CAN); and a variety of input and output ports.
 (Spring) Prerequisite: EG3323 and EG 2313.

 EG 3325.
 Signals and Systems.
 3 Semester Hours.